DHTMLX/gantt-docs/data/desktop/performance.md

 5. To decrease the range of displayable dates (use the api/gantt_start_date_config.md and api/gantt_end_date_config.md options)
 6. To remove progress bars from the tasks (set the api/gantt_show_progress_config.md option to 'false')
 7. To enhance the speed of the scale rendering (enable the api/gantt_smart_scales_config.md option in case it's disabled)
+8. If you use [work time calendars](desktop/working_time.md), be sure to set the worktime settings before loading data into the gantt.
+Otherwise, durations of all tasks will be recalculated twice - firstly, when the tasks are loaded, and then, when the new calendar is applied.
+In any case, everything should work correctly, but such recalculations may increase the initialization time of your app.
+9. If you specify the [duration_unit](api/gantt_duration_unit_config.md) config to "hour" or "minute", be sure to set the [duration_step](api/gantt_duration_step_config.md) to 1.
+Such combination activates certain optimizations for calculations of working time, that works only when the step is set to 1.
+Note, that there are major performance differences between "optimized" and "non-optimized" modes.

 {{sample
 08_api/10_performance_tweaks.html